"There are a number of simple lifestyle changes that you can make to improve your short-term and long-term energy

 Improve your sleep habits by going to bed and waking up at the same time every day, even on weekends, and put your phone down at least one hour before bed.
 Put it on night mode as well.

 Drink water to stay hydrated.
 The goal here is to drink half your body weight in ounces every day.
 Whatever your weight is, divide that by two and that is the number of ounces of water that you should be drinking every single day.

 Participate in regular physical activity.
-Reduce your chronic inflammation to increase your energy levels and also remember to take Smarter Curcumin every day.
+Encourage normal inflammation responses to increase your energy levels and also remember to take Smarter Curcumin every day.
 Use essential oils like lavender and peppermint to relax and to help energize your body.

 Life is busy.
 You need to make sure that you are healthy, that you practice self care, and that you have enough energy to feel great because you deserve it and you need it to be productive.